This post may contain affiliate links. Please read our disclosure policy.

 When cold and flu season strikes, cook up a batch of our Chicken Noodle Soup!

-We’re all fighting colds in our house this week so this Chicken Noodle Soup (aka New York Penicillin) has been on the menu.
-Nothing too fancy for us these last few days – just a pot of hearty and flavorful chicken soup to soothe our scratchy throats and make us feel better.
+We’ve been fighting colds in our house these last few weeks, so this Chicken Noodle Soup has been on the menu.
+Nothing too fancy – just a pot of hearty and flavorful chicken soup to clear our sinuses, and soothe our scratchy throats to make us feel better.
+(It worked!)

-As Molly O’Neill states in the original recipe, “The soup’s curative powers are released only when the vegetables are mashed together in the bowl…Use a fork for mashing.
+As Molly O’Neill states in the cookbook’s original recipe, “The soup’s curative powers are released only when the vegetables are mashed together in the bowl…Use a fork for mashing.
 Use a big spoon for eating.
 You’ll feel better soon.”
-It’s working for us!
+It works!

 Click here for our 100+ Best Chicken Recipes.

 - 4 quarts cold water

 - 2 chicken feet, or one turkey neck or 4 chicken wings or 1 turkey wing

 - 1 clove of garlic peeled and bruised

 - 1 onion peeled and cut in half